 Product sampling can be carried out in a number of ways, such as in stores, at events, within subscription boxes or via direct mail.
 Integrating product sampling with direct mail combines the tactile engagement of physical mail with the allure of free product samples.

 This method delivers samples directly to consumers' doorsteps, creating a personalised experience that can significantly enhance brand perception and recall.
 Research shows that 78% of consumers say personalisation makes them more likely to repurchase from the same brand.
+In 2025, the ability to use data enrichment to ensure samples reach the most relevant households is what separates a high-ROI campaign from a wasted one.

 Why Carry Out Sampling for Product Launches?